FortAwesome/Blog-Awesome/src/_posts/2014-05-19-stacking-text-and-icons.md

 We'll first look at stacking the date of the month on top of our [fa-calendar-o icon](http://fontawesome.io/icon/calendar-o/) icon.
 When we re-wrote all of the CSS in FA v4, we separated out the icon font declaration into the `fa` class instead of using a star selector.
 This saves us the trouble of needing to add any `font-family` overrides in the CSS.
 This would not have been so trivial in 3.2.
-Here's the example:

 #### HTML
 ```html